xat/castnow/README.md

 # castnow

-castnow is commandline utility which can be used to playback media files on your chromecast device.
-It supports playback of local video files, youtube clips, videos on the web and torrents.
-You can also re-attach a running playback session.
+castnow is a command-line utility that can be used to play back media files on your Chromecast device.
+It supports playback of local video files, YouTube clips, videos on the web and torrents.
+You can also re-attach a running playback session \(this sentence should belong somewhere else).

 ### interested in being a castnow maintainer?

 I currently don't have that much time to maintain this project and also lost some interest (to be honest).
-Main reason is that we have a new TV since a few months which supports casting to it directly using DLNA (you may wanna checkout [dlnacast](https://github.com/xat/dlnacast)).
+Main reason is that we have had a new TV for a few months that supports casting to it directly using DLNA (you may wanna checkout [dlnacast](https://github.com/xat/dlnacast)).
 Feel free to contact me ( [simon@sope.io](simon@sope.io) ) if you want to be added as maintainer to castnow.